saveoursecrets/sdk/doc/social-recovery.md

 ### Aborting

 Once the initial upload is submitted, the server also sends a notification to the account owner, which allows them to abort the recovery attempt unilaterally.
 This is a safety measure which ensures a colluding group of shareholders cannot steal the account from the rightful owner.

+If the abort signal is received, the backend server will disregard further recovery requests from the group for some time, e.g. 2 weeks, to give the account owner time to investigate and reconfigure their recovery group.

 ## Stage 3: Countdown